alema-r/Alessandro-Marcolini-Oniro/README.md

 # Oniro Project

+*This is an Oniro fork for the TechArena event only.*

-Welcome to the Oniro\* Project main git reposiotory!
+Welcome to the Oniro\* Project main git repository!
 Oniro is an Eclipse Foundation project focused on the development of a distributed open source operating system for consumer devices.